Guide to Investing in Your 30s

 • Paying off debt

 As you build out your financial plan, consider how you want to prioritize each of your goals.
-After all, you only have so much income to spread across your goals, so think about which ones need to be funded first.
+After all, you only have so much income to spread across them, so think about which ones need to be funded first.

-That might mean creating a comfortable emergency fund, then working on shorter-term goals while also setting aside money for a down payment on a home and contributing to your 401(k).
-If you’re still paying off student loans or other debts, that may take priority over something like saving for college if you already have children.
+That might mean creating an emergency fund, then working on shorter-term goals while also setting aside money for your child’s college education and contributing to your 401(k).
+And if you’re still paying off student loans or other debts, that may take priority over something like saving for college.

 Looking at the bigger financial picture can help with balancing investing alongside your other goals.